1804 Risdon Cove massacre: Events

-Lieutenant Moore, who together with his soldiers were possibly drunk, was wary of being able to protect the small outpost from such a large group of people whose land they were occupying, especially as both the commandant of Risdon Cove, Lieutenant John Bowen, and the Lieutenant Governor of Van Diemen's Land, David Collins, were absent from the outpost at the time.
+Lieutenant Moore, who together with his soldiers were possibly drunk, was wary of being able to protect the small outpost from such a large group of people, especially as both the commandant of Risdon Cove, Lieutenant John Bowen, and the Lieutenant Governor of Van Diemen's Land, David Collins, were absent from the outpost at the time.

 The massacre of the gathered Aboriginal people began at 11 o'clock in the morning of 3 May 1804 and the final shot, a blast from a carronade, was heard in the neighbouring settlement of Hobart three hours later.

 The soldiers and the colonists were armed with Brown Bess muskets, which could be reloaded and fired once every 20 seconds and be used in close-quarters fighting as a club.